-If you’re not sure you can handle eating fresh beef liver or heart, check out my list of the best freeze-dried organ meat supplements.
-These products deliver almost all of the nutrients in organ meat in tasteless, easy-to-swallow capsules.
+If you agree with this assessment but don’t want to deal with cooking and eating fresh organ meat, check out my list of the best freeze-dried organ meat supplements.
+These products deliver almost all of the nutrients found in organ meat in tasteless, easy-to-swallow capsules.

 Health Benefits of Eating Organ Meat